 With the onset of the Great Recession in 2008, stock markets tumbled and silver surged higher, sending American Silver Eagle production to all-new highs.
 From 2008 to 2011, the American Silver Eagle record all-time highs in mintage figures, break records in each of those four years.
 In 2014, the US Mint saw records break again with 44.1 million coins sold, and that was again broken in 2015 with 47.3 million coins sold.

 JM Bullion accepts various payment methods for your purchase of NGC Certified American Silver Eagle coins.
-In addition to credit/debit cards (AMEX excluded) and paper checks, we now accept bank wire transfers and PayPal account transfers.
+In addition to credit/debit cards and paper checks, we now accept bank wire transfers and PayPal account transfers.
 Credit/debit card purchases process in one business day on average.
-Bank wire and PayPal transfers are immediately processed, and paper checks take up to six business days.
+Bank wire and PayPal transfers are immediately processed, and paper checks and ACH take up to six business days.